 When Does Excessive Sweating Start During Pregnancy?

 Excessive sweating is experienced more during the night than during the day.
-And this condition is termed as sleep hyperhidrosis or night sweats, which is usually considered as one of the symptoms of menopause.
-However, in the case of pregnant women, it could be due to a sudden rise and fall of the pregnancy hormones, estrogen, and progesterone.
+And this condition is termed as sleep hyperhidrosis or night sweats (1), which is usually considered as one of the symptoms of menopause.
+However, in the case of pregnant women, it could be due to a sudden rise and fall of the pregnancy hormones, estrogen, and progesterone (2).

-There are various reasons for excessive sweating during pregnancy.
+There could be various reasons for excessive sweating during pregnancy.

 What Are The Causes Of Sweating/ Excessive Sweating During Pregnancy?

 Some women may have sweating during the day while others at night.
 A few may sweat during the day and night too.
 Below are some of the common reasons why you could sweat during pregnancy:

-- Hyperthyroidism: If you have hyperthyroidism during pregnancy, you might experience excessive sweating anytime throughout the day and night.
+- Hyperthyroidism: If you have hyperthyroidism during pregnancy, you might experience excessive sweating anytime during the day and night (3).
 The condition could continue postpartum as well.
 Hypothyroidism is abnormal medical condition, which may speed up heart rate and body systems causing excessive sweating and other symptoms.

 - Medications: Sweating is a side effect of some medications.
 Taking certain medicines such as acetaminophen or aspirin to reduce glucose level or fever, or antipyretics and antihypertensives could result in excessive sweating (5).

-- Increased blood flow: Blood flow to the skin increases during pregnancy, which makes your body warmer and results in increased sweating (6).
+- Increased blood flow: Blood flow to the skin increases during pregnancy, which makes your body warmer, and could result in increased sweating (6).
 By the begging of third trimester, the body volume may increase about 50%.